gt-tinker/qwerty/docs/qiree.md

     00 -> 50.00%
     11 -> 50.00%

+Note that if you did not build the Qwerty compiler/runtime as described above, you will get:

+    qwerty.err.QwertyInternalError: Not compiled with QIR-EE support

 Classical control flow is currently not supported, so the [quantum teleportation](../examples/teleport.py) and [superdense coding](../examples/superdense.py) examples will not work with QIR-EE yet.